Itsfoss0/90-days-of-web/day06/README.md

 * [X] What is the ```<form>``` element
 * [X] How is the data submited from the form
 * [X] Where is the data processed
+* [X] What is the method attribute in a form element